dawsonchilders/crust-and-crumb/README.md

 # Crust & Crumb

 Crust & Crumb is dedicated to baking sourdough bread.
-Right now you can add a starter, along with the details of its compositio, and track its progress with notes, as well as upload photo's.
+Right now you can add a starter, along with the details of its composition, and track its progress with notes, as well as upload photo's.
 In the future we want to become a one stop resource for baking sourdough bread.

 <br>